bcoles/kasld/docs/testing.md

 ### Static guards (`make lint`)

-`make test` finishes by running `make lint` — static-analysis guards that assert source invariants the unit tests can't, with no compiled test binary.
+`make test` finishes by running `make lint` — guards that assert source invariants the unit tests can't.
+Most are pure text over `src/`, so they need no build and run in a second; three are not, and it matters when the tree must stay
+frozen: `check-truncation` compiles a translation unit for i686, `check-hash-parity` builds `tests/check_hash_parity.c`, and `check-render-width` and `check-baseline` execute already-built binaries.
 Run them alone with `make lint` (fast; no driver build).
 Each exits non-zero on failure, and `make` halts on the first.